Opposite34/VSRG-Conversion-Tool/README.md

 ## How to install
 Please have Python 3.7 or later installed

-After that, you can install all the requirements via `pip install -r requirements.txt` For now, you can use `main.py` to convert between file formats
+After that, you can install all the requirements via `pip install -r requirements.txt`.
+Then for now, you can use `main.py` to convert between file formats

 ## TODO
 - GUI